RNIB have partnered to help bring smart meters to blind and partially sighted people

 But how accessible are smart meters for blind and partially sighted people?

 At the moment, smart meters are installed with something called In-Home Display, which you need sight to use.
-RNIB, geo and Energy UK have recognised that an alternative needs to be developed, and are working together to bring the advantages of smart meter technology to the homes of blind or partially sighted people by early 2017.
+RNIB, geo and Energy UK have recognised that an alternative needs to be developed, and are working together to bring the advantages of smart meter technology to the homes of blind or partially sighted people.

 Patrick Caiger-Smith, CEO at geo, said: